AdobeDocs/experience-manager-65.en/help/forms/using/configure-data-sources.md

 1. Go to AEM web console at https://'[server]:[port]'system/console/configMgr.
 1. Look for **[!UICONTROL AEM Forms Data Integrations - User Profile Connector Configuration]** and tap to open the configuration in edit mode.
 1. In the User Profile Connector Configuration dialog, you can add, remove, or update user profile properties.
-The specified properties will be available for use in form data model.
+The specified properties are available for use in form data model.
 Use the following format to specify user profile properties:

    `name=[property_name_with_location_in_user_profile],type=[property_type]`